Palais Royal (department store): Expansion

 In 2019, it was announced that parent company Stage Stores Inc planned to convert all Palais Royal stores to the Gordmans banner, along with Stage Stores' other chains.

 On May 10, 2020, Stage announced it had filed for Chapter 11 Bankruptcy, and that it would liquidate all locations, Palais Royal and Gordmans included, unless a buyer could be found for the chain.
 No buyer had been found, and going out of business sales had begun at all locations.
+By September 2020, all stores were closed.